XenorInspire/WorgenX/README.md

 ## Features

 - [x] Generate a relevant wordlist with a custom mask and charset
-- [x] Generate a list of random words
+- [x] Generate a list of random paswords with a strong entropy
 - [x] Benchmark the performance of your CPU
 - [ ] Benchmark the performance of your GPU (not available yet)